KrystoferRobin/hundredacrerealm/README.md

 A modern web application for playing the classic Magic Realm board game, built with React, TypeScript, and Vite.

+Created with Cursor, entirely by the AI, just for fun.

 ## Features

 - Interactive game board with hexagonal tiles